k0retux/fuddly/docs/source/tutorial.rst

 Defining Operators and Probes
 +++++++++++++++++++++++++++++

-.. todo:: Write the section on Operators

-In order to automatize what a human operator could perform to interact with one or more targets, the abstracted class :class:`fuzzfmk.tactics_helper.Operator` can be inherited.
+In order to automatize what a human operator could perform to interact with one or more targets, the abstracted class :class:`fuzzfmk.operator_helpers.Operator` can be inherited.
 The purpose of this class is to give you the opportunity to plan the operations you want to perform on the target (data type to send, type of modifications to perform on data before sending it, and so on).
 Thus,